Barbarians are people that are not part of the Empire, that the Empire is currently at war with.

 - The Grendel primarily occupy a land-mass to the south of the Bay of Catazar, and are kept at bay by the activities of the Freeborn corsairs.
 They are also found in numbers on the Broken Coast to the south of Urizen.

 Smaller orc tribes are scattered across the Empire as bandits, or live outside its borders in numbers.
-The orcs of the hills between the Brass Coast and their foreign neighbours (Faraden and The Iron Confederacy) are a case in point.
+The orcs of the hills between the Brass Coast and their foreign neighbours (Faraden and The Iron Confederacy) were a case in point.

 The orc barbarians are not a monolithic threat - the tribes may form temporary alliances, but they sometimes fight each other with as much ferocity as they show to the Empire.